Cronos666/python-course/README.md

-This are files I made learing python
+This are scripts I made learing python and git.